-U.S. government officials have issued an urgent warning to 7.8 million drivers about the potential dangers posed by air bags made by Takata Corp., which can explode with excessive force and kill or seriously injure the front seat occupants of affected vehicles.
+U.S. government officials have issued an urgent warning to 7.8 million drivers about the potential dangers posed by Takata airbags, which can explode with excessive force and kill or seriously injure the front seat occupants of affected vehicles.

 The National Highway Traffic Safety Administration (NHTSA) has been investigating Takata-made airbags since June amid mounting reports of deaths and injuries associated with the defective devices.